Last updated: February 20, 2021

 - Citations will be issued to those who do not have an active permit or do not pay a fee at a meter or garage.
 Get more information at Parking Enforcement Resumes June 22, 2020.

 - Those bringing vehicles on campus must follow the university’s Parking & Traffic Regulations.

 - Current parking restrictions will remain in effect on campus during final exams and the fall/winter breaks.
 A valid UT permit or payment of fees at garages or meters is required to park.

 - Spring 2021 Permits - Renewal deadlines for student garage R and S permits have passed.
-Students who want a spring R or S permit can enter the R Waitlist or the S Permit Lottery.
-Permits will be offered until most are sold out.
-Any remaining garage permits will go on sale January 7, 2021.
+Remaining garage permits are currently on sale through My Parking Profile for a pro-rated price.
+Students who want a spring R or S permit not listed as available can enter the R Waitlist or the S Permit Lottery.
 C, C+, D, and D+ permits do not have a renewal deadline and can be purchased online through My Parking Profile any time for a pro-rated price.